center-for-threat-informed-defense/attack_to_cve/methodology.md

 ![/cve-to-attack-sentence.png](/cve-to-attack-sentence.png)

-Because ATT&CK is written at a higher level of abstraction than is often used to describe a vulnerability and ATT&CK requires examples where the technique has been used in real-world attacks, ATT&CK will not always contain a technique for each of the categories.
-For example, the primary impact of a vulnerability may be too low-level to include a technique.
+ATT&CK will not always contain a technique for each of the categories.
+ATT&CK is written at a higher level of abstraction than is often used to describe a vulnerability and ATT&CK requires examples where the technique has been used in real-world attacks.
+For example, the primary impact of a vulnerability may be too low-level to include an ATT&CK technique.
 In which case, you can use the secondary impact in place of the primary or use one of the [tactic-level techniques](methodology.md#tactic-level-techniques).

 ##	Using the Methodology
 We defined three methods to map ATT&CK techniques to vulnerabilities: